openshift/enhancements/enhancements/testing/improved-platform-tests.md

 ## Motivation

-The reasoning behind this change are two-folded:
+The reasoning behind this change are two-fold:

-1. Short term goal is to speed up the [kubernetes updates](#kubernetes-updates).
+1. Short term goal is to speed up the [kubernetes updates](#kubernetes-updates), by enabling to run the updated tests coming from kubernetes bump pull request, rather than relying on current version available in OpenShift (usually one minor version older).
 2. Long term goal is separating all e2e tests so that they can live in their [respective component repos](#tests-co-located-with-code).